by nycgo.com staff [Updated 05/05/2015]

 No trip to New York City is complete without experiencing some of its world-class cultural institutions, and Museum Mile is a good place to start.
 This stretch of Fifth Avenue, from East 82nd to East 105th Streets—actually measuring a little longer than a mile—lays claim to one of the world's densest concentrations of culture.
-Museums along the "Mile" include The Metropolitan Museum of Art, Neue Galerie, the Solomon R. Guggenheim Museum, the National Academy Museum & School, Cooper-Hewitt, National Design Museum (closed for renovation through the fall of 2014), the Jewish Museum, the Museum of the City of New York and El Museo del Barrio.
+Museums along the "Mile" include The Metropolitan Museum of Art, Neue Galerie, the Solomon R. Guggenheim Museum, the National Academy Museum & School, Cooper Hewitt, National Design Museum, the Jewish Museum, the Museum of the City of New York and El Museo del Barrio.

-Just a short walk away from Museum Mile, the Whitney Museum of American Art showcases one of the nation's premier collections of works by 20th-century American and contemporary masters.
-(Note: the Whitney will close in October 2014 in preparation to move to its new home in the Meatpacking District.)
-Just across Central Park, meanwhile, the mammoth American Museum of Natural History and the Hayden Planetarium at the Rose Center for Earth and Space feature larger-than-life science exhibitions.
+After moving to a new location in the Meatpacking District, the Whitney Museum of American Art continues to showcase one of the nation's premier collections of works by 20th-century American and contemporary masters.
+On the Upper West Side, the mammoth American Museum of Natural History and the Hayden Planetarium at the Rose Center for Earth and Space feature larger-than-life science exhibitions.
 And a block south, the City's oldest museum, the New-York Historical Society, underwent an extensive renovation and expansion in 2011 and introduced the DiMenna Children's History Museum.